-Science games provide an exciting way to learn about how the world works!
 Science is all about observation and experimentation.
 Add in a game element and your kid is sure to have fun while learning about science!
-Check out 50 science games in the areas of natural science, social science, and computer science.
+Check out this list 50 science games in the areas of natural science, social science, and computer science.

 50 Science Games for Kids!

-Have you ever wondered how to turn science into a game?
-It takes a scientific principle or question, a goal, and rules!
+Have you ever wondered how to teach science to preschoolers and bigger kids?
+Turn science into a game!
+It takes a scientific principle or question, a goal, and rules.

 These games are for different ages.
 My toddler and I have tried out the games for little kids, and they have been big hits!